As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 Don’t procrastinate until that first blast of snow comes or that first freezing rain of the season.

-- Restock that emergency kit you keep in your vehicles.
+- Restock the emergency kit you keep in your vehicle.
 Flashlights and batteries, blankets, water and snacks should be replenished.

-- If you burn wood, find a spot in the garage where you keep 3 or 4 days’ supply on hand.
-I’ve had a half a dozen customers tell me they had to change their wood supply location because they couldn’t get to it because of large snowdrifts in the way.
+- If you burn wood, find a spot in the garage to keep a 3 or 4-day supply on hand.
+I’ve had a half dozen customers tell me they had to change their wood supply location because they couldn’t get to it due to large snowdrifts in the way.

 17. REVERSING THE DIRECTION OF CEILING FANS

-There are some that think this simple trick helps with heat distribution.
+Some people think this simple trick helps with heat distribution.
 Personally, I prefer to leave the ceiling fan spinning clockwise year-round.
-I believe the key to effective heat (and cool air) distribution is to simply keep the air moving and I keep my ceiling fans going in a clockwise direction year-round.
-Ceiling fans are a very effective way to do this, whether you have an 8 foot or a 20 foot high ceiling.
+I believe the key to effective heat (and cool air) distribution is to simply keep the air moving, and I keep my ceiling fans running in a clockwise direction year-round.
+Ceiling fans are a very effective way to do this, whether you have an 8-foot or a 20-foot high ceiling.
 Be sure to dust the motor housing and the blades of the fan, both top and bottom.

 18. OTHER INDOOR PROJECTS INCLUDE:

-- Vacuum cleaner: Empty canisters, clean attachments, replace filters, clean rollers, check exhaust system, check for a frayed or damaged power cord and check battery health on cordless models.
+Vacuum cleaner: Empty canisters, clean attachments, replace filters, clean rollers, inspect the exhaust system, check for a frayed or damaged power cord, and test battery health on cordless models.

-- Light fixtures: Inspect ceiling fixtures and lamps for burned out light bulbs and replace with energy efficient options.
+Light fixtures: Inspect ceiling fixtures and lamps for burned-out light bulbs and replace them with energy-efficient options.

 Consider adding new indoor plants to help add color to the room and brighten your space.

 Getting your house and yard ready for fall and winter doesn’t have to be overwhelming.
-A little planning and maintenance now can help you avoid costly repairs, reduce energy bills and keep your home and loved ones safe and cozy throughout the season.
+A little planning and maintenance now can help you avoid costly repairs, reduce energy bills, and keep your home and loved ones safe and cozy throughout the season.
+Use this simple fall home maintenance checklist as a guide to tackle a few tasks each weekend, and you’ll have your home winter-ready in no time.

-Break the tasks into manageable weekend projects and involve the whole family.
 I’m a big fan of child labor.
 So, if you have kids, get them involved.
-Get them involved young and they’re more apt to pitch in and help when they get a bit older.
-There’s nothing wrong with getting some help with raking and yard work and cleaning windows.
+Start when they’re young and they’re more apt to pitch in and help when they get a bit older.
+There’s nothing wrong with getting some help with raking, yard work, and cleaning windows.
 Odds are, the kids or grandkids will enjoy helping and they’ll take pride in the work they’ve accomplished.
 I know Sophie and Audrey Anne sure do!

 It’s comforting to know that your home is well-prepared to face the elements.
 Pour yourself a warm cup of cider, grab your checklist and start planning to get your home and lawn ready to embrace the beauty and challenges of fall and winter.